/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 Securitization Case Study: Domino’s Pizza3

-Domino’s Pizza, one of the largest pizza restaurant chains in the world, accessed the securitization market to borrow $2 billion.
+Domino’s Pizza, one of the largest pizza restaurant chains in the world, accessed the securitization market to finance its businesses.
 As part of the transaction, Domino’s established a bankruptcy remote SPV into which it sold substantially all of its revenue-generating assets.
 The SPV financed the acquisition of these assets by issuing ABS.

 How Securitization Served as the Optimal Financing Solution for Domino’s

-Founded in 1960, Domino’s currently has over 17,000 restaurant locations globally with over $16 billion annual system-wide sales.
-Since 2010, average same-store sales have increased 7.4 percent annually.
-Domino’s primarily operates as a franchisor of its brand, where 97 percent of its stores are owned and operated by franchisees.
+Founded in 1960, Domino’s currently has over 20,000 restaurant locations globally.
+Domino’s primarily operates as a franchisor of its brand, where almost all of its stores are owned and operated by franchisees.

 In the franchise model, Domino’s (as the franchisor) grants a store owner/operator the right to operate using all of Domino’s intellectual property in consideration for an upfront license fee and an ongoing sales royalty.
 By paying the fees and royalties, the store operator benefits from Domino’s brand, store look and design, menu, ingredient sourcing network, information technology, and advertising campaigns.
 From Domino’s perspective, the franchisees shoulder the cost of expanding the chain’s footprint while providing Domino’s with a stable stream of royalty payments.